teddynted/website-content/content/blog/amazon-dynamodb-and-serverless-framework.md

 ```
 ##### Server

-Edit your custom server file to add API end-point that will query DynamoDB and send back data.
+In the root directory, edit your custom server file to add API end-point that will query DynamoDB and send back data.

+> _server.js_

 ```javascript
 const express = require("express");